meteor/meteor/source/packages/dynamic-import.md

 (which is not true in webpack or browserify, because they replace module identifier strings with numbers).
-However, the set of available modules is constrained by the string literals that you, the programmer, explicitly decided to allow to be imported.
+However, the set of available modules is constrained by the string literals that you, the programmer, explicitly decided to allow to be imported (either directly or in a whitelist).